-The Canton Water Department is pleased to present our nineteenth Annual Water Quality Report.
+The Canton Water Department is pleased to present our twenty-first Annual Water Quality Report.
 The City of Canton is fortunate to have an abundant, dependable source of high quality drinking water.
 We are proud to announce that our water continues to meet or exceed all federal and state Environmental Protection Agency (EPA) primary standards set for public health.
 We have a current, unconditional license to operate our water system.
-In the past year Canton Water has completed the Wellhead Protection Plan and begun implementation to safe guard the source of your water supply, continued the valve assessment and replacement program as well as the leak detection program.
-All in an effort to provide our consumers with a safe, dependable supply of drinking water and topnotch customer service at a minimum cost.
+In the past year Canton Water has begun to implement the Wellhead Protection Plan and begun monitoring for far more contaminates than required by EPA to safe guard the source of your water supply, continued the valve assessment and replacement program as well as the leak detection program.
+All in an effort to provide our consumers with a safe, dependable supply of drinking water and top-notch customer service at a minimum cost.